-RARL, RA-RARL, SC-RARL, and Env-Search have been introduced as adding an adversarial action to an augmented version of the transition function $T_\xi^\Omega$ as previously shown in Figure \ref{fig:transition_perturbation}.
-Note however that they can also be used to generate perturbations on the state $s_t$, the next state $s_{t+1}$, and also the action $a_t$ as distinct in Section \ref{sec:altered_dynamics}.
-Notably, the \textbf{PR-MDP} method \mycite{tessler_action_2019} follows the same principle as the other adversarial policy methods, which train an adversarial policy to generate perturbation, but does it specifically on the action space as previously shown in Figure \ref{fig:action_perturbation}.
+RARL, RA-RARL, and Env-Search have been introduced as adding an adversarial action to an augmented version of the transition function $T_\Psi$ as previously shown in Figure \ref{fig:transition_perturbation}.
+Note, however, that they can also be used to generate perturbations on the state $s_t$, the next state $s_{t+1}$, and also the action $a_t$ as distinct in Section \ref{sec:altered_dynamics}.
+A representation of the integration and usage of Adversarial Policies Attacks to add transition perturbations in an RL context is shown in Figure \ref{fig:adversarial_policy_dynamics_attack}.

-These methods are very versatile, they can be applied to any observation and action.
-When adding perturbations in the transition function or in the states, there is the constraint of having activatable levers in the environment to be used by the adversarial policy to apply perturbations, this constraint is not present when perturbing the action since the action itself is already the lever, but the attacks perturbing the action may have less means for perturbing the dynamics than methods that perturb state or transition.

-Another approach is to integrate the adversary into the environment transition function itself.
-This is done by \textbf{WR\textsuperscript{2}L} \mycite{abdullah2019wasserstein} which uses an environment with a parameterized transition function $\phi$ with initial parameters $\phi_0$.
-The transition function parameters are updated to minimize the Reward get by the agent with the constraint of keeping the transition parameters $\phi_t$ in a $\epsilon$-Wasserstein ball distance from the previous parameters $\phi_{t-1}$.
-Here the adversarial policy is in fact the transition function itself which is optimized to be harder for the agent.